Dre Writes | Grandma's Sunroom

 Being in grandma’s sunroom has always been cathartic for me.
 At an early age, it was this nearly forbidden place she entered each morning, drawing the curtains and watering the vast array of plants with limbs encasing the entire room.
 My brother almost got in trouble for knocking over grandma’s plants in there one day, but of course, I took the blame.
 We'd both learn that day that grandma did not tolerate any "horse play" in that sunroom, and her swift punishment would be the teacher.
 Those lessons, thankfully, were few and far-in-between.
 I adored my grandmother and wouldn't dare do anything to fall from her grace-- or lose access to that majestic sunroom.

-Late at night, grandma would seek solace in that room, pulling the chair from under her sewing machine to create something new and beautiful with her hands, humming along to some unknown song as she transformed linens and lace as she pat her foot on the pedal.
+Late at night, grandma would seek solace in that room, pulling the chair from under her sewing machine to create something new and beautiful with her hands.
+Humming along to some unknown song, Grandma transformed linens and lace as she pat her foot on the pedal.
 I was as quiet as can be, watching from the kitchen entrance, as grandma drifted off into her own world.

 I snuck away to the sunroom in the afternoons while my aunt was in class, thumbing through her English textbooks and records scattered by grandma’s desk.
 It wasn’t long before I was sitting at the desk completing assignments, too.
 Grandma never scolded me.
 I just heard her tell someone on the phone that I was so smart, I was doing Teeny Gal’s (as she affectionately called my aunt) homework.
 This affirmed me, taking to writing at that desk every chance I got.